 When you purchase a home in a covenanted community, you should be sure to read the HOA governing documents (as well as review your state’s laws) so you know what kind of fees and penalties the association can charge you if you don’t keep up with the assessments.
 (To learn more about how to do your own legal research, see Nolo’s Laws and Legal Research section.)

 Once you become delinquent in assessments and various fees and penalties have been imposed, the HOA will likely pursue whatever legal means are necessary and available to collect this debt.
 This means that if you don’t pay up, the HOA may:

-If you disagree with the fees and penalties that your HOA is charging you, you are probably better off to simply pay them and then file your own suit in small claims court to dispute the amounts.
+If you disagree with the fees and penalties that your HOA is charging you, you are probably better off to simply pay them and then file your own suit in court to dispute the amounts.
 (Otherwise there's always the chance that the HOA will foreclose and force you out of your home.
 Additionally, if you don’t pay the delinquent amounts, late fees and interest will continue to accrue.)

 Keep in mind that if you lose the suit, you may end up having to pay the HOA's legal fees.
 To ensure you have a clear sense of your chances of success before filing your case in court, it is recommended that you first consult with a real estate attorney to obtain advice that is specific to your situation and circumstances.